Tomahawkd/JLightConfig/README.md

 ### Step 3: Declare the source of your config

-- Implements interface `Source` and implements how data could be received.
+- Implements interface `ConfigSource` and implements how data could be received.

 - Use annotation `SourceFrom` to your Config to bind source and config